This is my first soccer World Cup (Meluk tells him...)

 From France 98 – 24 years ago, wow! – I brought you the official poster of that World Cup.
 “For you daddy.
 We did it: it was already my first World Cup.
 Thank you,” I wrote above.

-Four years later, when I was the press officer of the Ministry of the Interior (for those of us now, the Interior), I had to watch the World Cup in Neiva, the central base of operations of the Government to deal with the tragedy caused by the earthquake in Páez.
-(Cauca), which left 800 dead.
+Four years later, when I was the press officer of the Ministry of the Interior (for those of us now, the Interior), I had to watch the World Cup in Neiva, the central base of operations for the Government to deal with the tragedy of the Paez earthquake ( Cauca), which left 800 dead.

 Despite the distance, “we watched together” the game that the United States beat Colombia by phone, the day of Andrés Escobar’s own goal.
 We did not hang up the call for a second, not even after the game, chewing on the defeat.